sethsandaru/demo-vue-form-builder/README.md

 6. You can visit `http://your_host/your_folder/public` to test :D

 ## Live demo
-You can visit my site here: (Update later)
+You can visit my site here: http://vue-form-builder.sethphat.com

 Copyright &copy; 2018 by Phat Tran Minh aka Seth Phat.